MichaelLu0220/yolov5/README.md

 Learn from the YOLOV5 model to train and identify polyps MODEL

-See the [YOLOv8 Docs](https://docs.ultralytics.com) to learn more and get started:
+See the [YOLOv8 Docs](https://docs.ultralytics.com) to learn more and get started

+Or directly refer to the provided [Colab](https://colab.research.google.com/drive/1b9Iem2EoKzS9pJABb_CSdJuhV0Q7ob4M?usp=sharing) for operation

 Before you start, download the relevant packages
 ```bash